lehoangnam040/Learning-everyday/interview/my experience/2402_securities.md

 ##  validate file type when do upload via presigned URL?
 ...

-## design DB SQL or NoSQL to store list of directories / files with metadata
+## design DB SQL or NoSQL to store list of directories / files with metadata + search with name on both directory / files
 ...

 ## advantages of using asyncio vs multiple threading?